Chisnet/bespin/README.md

 ### Log

 A simple text log, focusing on Bespin's interactions with your Elastic Search cluster, allowing for basic debugging in case of a failure, as well as some insight into how the data that powers Bespin is gathered.
+Complex ElasticSearch requests have an expander button to view the POST data for the query.

 Contributing
 ------------